destrangis/odre/README.rst

 :root_dir:
   The root directory of the application.
 This is useful to locate the app's resources.
 Must always be present.
 :login_page:
   The path to an html file that contains the login page.
 If omitted, a default login page will be issued, but it will be probably be too basic.
 The requirements for the login page are that it must send a form with the following fields: ``username``, ``password``, and ``proceed``.
-The ``proceed`` field must be a hidden file set to ``{0}`` so that the ``WebApp`` can substitute it for the path that was originally requested and, upon a successful login, redirect the user there.
+The ``proceed`` field must be a hidden file set to ``{0}`` so that ``Odre`` can substitute it for the path that was originally requested and, upon a successful login, redirect the user there.
 Alternatively, the front-end can log-in using the pre-installed ``/login`` route sending username and password in a json object with a ``Content-type`` header set to ``application/json``

 The [userspace] section
 ~~~~~~~~~~~~~~~~~~~~~~~